Victoria, Texas: Government

 Victoria is administered by a city council of seven members.
 The council is composed of six council members and an elected mayor, accompanied by a hired city manager under the manager-council system of municipal governance.
 The council is elected under four single-member districts (numbered 1 through 4), two "super districts" (numbered 5 and 6; Super District 5 overlays Districts 1 and 2 while Super District 6 overlays Districts 3 and 4); the mayor is elected at-large.

 Victoria also serves as the county seat of Victoria County.

 Education

 The Victoria Independent School District serves the city.
 Victoria has several private education options including Trinity Episcopal School, Faith Academy, Northside Baptist School, Our Lady of Victory School, Nazareth Academy, and St. Joseph High School.

 Victoria College, a two-year community college, and Texas A&M University–Victoria, a separate independent four-year campus of the Texas A&M University System, provide post-secondary educational opportunities.

 Media

 Newspapers

 The daily newspaper is The Victoria Advocate.
-Additionally, Texas A&M University–Victoria publishes The Flame.
+Texas A&M University–Victoria publishes The Flame.